 The Lyme Disease Association, Inc. (LDA) is designated by the IRS as a 501(c)(3) non-profit, a charity focusing on research, education, prevention and patient support.

-The Lyme Disease Association began as Lyme Disease Association of Central Jersey in 1991 and formally incorporated in 1992 and then became Lyme Disease Association of New Jersey in 1993.
+The Lyme Disease Association began as Lyme Disease Association of Central Jersey in 1991 and then became Lyme Disease Association of New Jersey in 1993.
 Formed by patients and doctors who saw the need to organize, fund research and educate people, by 1997, it had influence far beyond NJ borders.
 In 2000, the Board changed the name to Lyme Disease Association, Inc. (LDA) with a broader mission expanding research funding (LDA-funded research has appeared in 33 scientific journal publications to date) and including patient support (LA4K).
 At that time, LDA decided to remain an all volunteer organization without paid employees so that almost all of its incoming revenue would be dedicated to the mission.
+It remains volunteer-run with some professional consultans who provide specific expertise when needed.
 In 2013, 144 individuals volunteered 22,840 hours to assist with LDA programs.

 The Lyme Disease Association, Inc. (LDA) has been granted 501(c)(3) non-profit status by the IRS.
 Its mission is promoting awareness of and controlling the spread of Lyme and other tick-borne diseases (TBD) and their complications through education and other means; raising and distributing funds for Lyme and tick-borne diseases (TBD) research, education and other related Lyme and TBD issues; assisting underpriviledged patients in connection with Lyme and other TBD.